deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 includes the server-side code to update premium lists, run EPP commands from the tool, and manually modify contacts/hosts/domains/and other resources.
 Problems with the tools service are not visible to users.

+The tools service also runs ad-hoc MapReduces, like those invoked via `nomulus` tool subcommands like `generate_zone_files` and by manually hitting URLs under https://tools-dot-project-id.appspot.com, like `/_dr/task/refreshAllDomains`.

 ## Task queues